 The premier martial artist of Marvel Comics, frequently referred to as the "Master of Kung Fu," may not be a household name, but he's been around since 1973 when he was created by Steve Englehart, Al Milgrom, and Jim Starlin.
 Since then, Shang-Chi has maintained a fairly steady presence in the publisher's pages.
-Now, he's set to star in an adaptation of his story for the big screen in the MCU's Phase Four and join Marvel Studios' already impressive cast of characters.
+Now, he's taking center stage in his own superhero origin story, Shang-Chi and the Legend of the Ten Rings, part of the MCU's Phase Four, adding yet another hero to Marvel Studios' already impressive cast of characters.

 Fans of the Marvel Cinematic Universe received some relatively surprising news in December 2018 when Deadline reported Marvel Studios had a Shang-Chi franchise in the works as part of the company's fourth phase.
 At the time of the report, the future film already had writer Dave Callaham attached, and the search was on for a director.

 This cinematic debut will make Shang-Chi the first Asian superhero to headline a mainstream film, but he's already been an important part of the representation and diversity within Marvel Comics for decades.

 Shang-Chi Is The Premier Martial Artist In The Marvel Universe